 V-I Curve for Reverse Biased Diode

 - If we make a graphical representation of reversed biasing of a diode.
-The curve obtains called V-I characteristic curve for a reverse-biased diode.
+The curve obtains is called V-I characteristic curve for a reverse-biased diode.

 - In the given figure, you can see the graphical representation.

-- The increment in the reverse current is very less till the point where reverse voltage is at knee point.
+- The increment in the reverse current is very less till the point where reverse voltage is at the knee point.

 - If the value of reverse current is not controlled then it can overheat or damage the diode.